The Role of Great Design and Development in Creating Effective, Easy-to-Use Applications

 Enterprise apps are designed to increase productivity, streamline processes and create efficiencies.
 They can allow for more flexibility and mobility so that an employee need not be confined to a certain space while working.
 They create revenue in a more indirect way than consumer apps, as the efficiencies these applications provide often add up to substantial savings in time and operating costs over time.
 The billing model for enterprise apps can be a one-time fee for a lifetime license or a subscription-based service.
 The latter is increasingly becoming the norm.

 Creating a visually appealing enterprise app is seen by some industries as an unnecessary expense.
 A company may regard the app as more of a tool to complete a task and see UX as an afterthought or an unnecessary distraction.
 For example, an animation may improve aesthetic design but slow the user from completing tasks and so it may not be an efficient addition to the interface.
-However, fun or pleasing aesthetics often both delight the enterprise user and encourage use of the application.
+However, fun or pleasing aesthetics often both delight the enterprise user and encourage the use of the application.
 Such features can make for the most successful enterprise applications.

 Despite differences between consumer and enterprise apps, there are some similarities.
 There are universal expectations about how any modern application should behave and look.
 Both kinds of apps are also expected to be easy to use and responsive.
 Many enterprise apps have adopted a modern, minimalistic design to prevent users from dreading to use it due to poor visuals or an overly complicated design.